nicholasf/fakepoint/README.md

 After looking at `httptest.ResponseRecorder` I decided it was a bit verbose.
 I wanted a tidier DSL similar to [Fakeweb](https://github.com/chrisk/fakeweb) and [nock](https://github.com/pgte/nock).

 I based my approach about the `http.Client`.
-The Fakepoint maker lets you stub HTTP calls then `maker.Client()` returns a standard client to use.
+The Fakepoint maker lets you stub URLs then calling `maker.Client()` returns a standard client to use.

 From here you can execute a request by running a HTTP verb function call on the client: